Hannah Flippen

-Hannah Irene Flippen (born March 7, 1995) is an American professional softball player for the Talons of the Athletes Unlimited Softball League (AUSL).
+Hannah Irene Flippen (born March 7, 1995) is an American professional softball player for the Utah Talons of the Athletes Unlimited Softball League (AUSL).
 She played college softball at the University of Utah, where she was a three-time All-American.
 Flippen is a member of for the United States women's national softball team, and competed at the 2017 World Cup of Softball.
 She was also chosen to play for the 2018 Japan All-Star Series and World Cup of Softball team.

 Early life

 Flippen was born on March 7, 1995, in Bonita, California to parents John and Mary Lou Flippen.
 Flippen's mother was an All-American at Utah State University.
 Flippen attended Bonita Vista High School and graduated in 2013, where she hit .411 on her career.

 College career

 After graduating from High School, Flippen attended the University of Utah, graduating in May 2017 with a degree in psychology.
 In 2016, Flippen was an All-American, as well as the Pac-12 Player of the Year.
 In 2017, she was named Pac-12 Defensive Player of the Year.